JakimLi/pandaria/README.md

-Panda
+Pandaria
 =====
 Light weight API test framework based on cucumber

 Introduction
 ------------

-Panda is a DSL written based on cucumber to simplify the HTTP API testing.
-Using panda you don't need to learn programming
+Pandaria is a DSL written based on cucumber to simplify the HTTP API testing.
+Using pandaria you don't need to learn programming

 Example
 -------